 How to start your chemo cleanse

-Whenever you start cleansing and detoxing your body from harsh poisons such as chemo, it’s vital that all the organs are “open” and have a clear channel to eliminate the toxins as they are released from your body.
+Theory: Whenever you start cleansing and detoxing your body from harsh poisons such as chemo, it’s vital that all the organs are “open” and have a clear channel to eliminate the toxins as they are released from your body.
 Your elimination organs include:

 Your liver and lymph system play a big part in filtering out toxins too.
 Your liver especially takes a hard hit when starting on your detox journey.
-It’s easy to just do a ‘Liver Flush’ which is basically drinking olive oil followed by lemon juice.
-But this is much too stressful to the body causing such symptoms like headaches, fatigue, dizziness, and nausea.

 It’s much easier to simply cleanse your colon either by doing a colon hydrotherapy session with a professional therapist or to do your own coffee enema at home.

 Once your colon cleanse is started, you can then go to your next step which is to take herbs that stimulate your liver.
 These herbs will stimulate, tone, and rebuild your liver so that it can release the stored up toxins from the chemotherapy.
-These are a few of the best bitter herbs which can be taken as a tea or taken in capsule form:

 Clinics that offer